 Summary and Schedule

-The data used in this lesson includes optical satellite images from the Copernicus Sentinel-2 mission and public geographical datasets from the dedicated distribution platform of the Dutch government.
-These are real-world data sets that entail sufficient complexity to teach many aspects of data analysis and management.
-They have been selected to allow students to focus on the core ideas and skills being taught while offering the chance to encounter common challenges with geospatial data.
+The data used in this lesson includes optical satellite images from the Copernicus Sentinel-2 mission and topographical data from OpenStreetMap (OSM).
+These datasets are real-world open data sets that entail sufficient complexity to teach many aspects of data analysis and management.
+The datasets have been selected to allow participants to focus on the core ideas and skills being taught while offering the chance to encounter common challenges with geospatial data.
+Furthermore, we have selected datasets which are available anywhere on Earth.

 What format should I use to represent my data?
 What are the main data types used for representing geospatial data?
 What are the main attributes of raster data? ::: |